 The past perfect tense is used to describe an action (or event) that happened before another action (or event) happened.
 The past perfect is formed by combining the past tense of the helping verb have with the past participle of the verb.

 I hadn't worked for this company

 A complete sentence using the past perfect tense combines a clause formed with the past perfect tense plus a clause formed with the past simple tense.
 (Review how to form the past simple by reading this post.)

 The two clauses are most often joined with the conjunction before, but others can be used, such as when and by the time.

-had + past participle + before + simple past
+(subject) had + past participle + before + past simple

 I had worked for this company for five years before you started.